Bill-Software-Engineer-85/URL-path-shortening/README.md

 4. **GET /download/csv**
    - **URL**: `http://localhost:8080/download/csv`
    - **Method**: GET
-   - **Send Request**: Click "Send" and verify that the response contains a downloadable CSV file with information about shortened URLs.
    - **Headers**: The response should have the `Content-Type` as `text/csv` and `Content-Disposition` as `attachment;filename=shortened_urls.csv`.
    - **Expected CSV**: The CSV file will contain the following columns:
      ```